Board of Directors

 Spencer Milo

-Spencer Milo is a medically retired U.S. Army combat Veteran and Purple Heart recipient, who served in both OIF/OEF.
-He is now the Director of Veteran Programs, Communication and Development for the Marcus Institute for Brain Health, a medical institute focused on serving Military Veterans and retired athletes with primarily mild to moderate brain injuries, post-traumatic stress, depression and anxiety.
-Prior to that, he served as an Area Manager for Hire Heroes USA for three and a half years.
-Spencer is a passionate advocate and spokesman for Veterans and Veterans’ issues.
-His work with Veteran service organizations also includes serving on the Board of Trustees for the Intrepid Fallen Heroes Fund as an Honorary Co-Chair, The George W. Bush Institute’s Military Service Initiative (MSI) and many others.
-He has a bachelor’s degree in communications from the University of Colorado, Colorado Springs and he currently resides in Castle Rock, Colorado with his wife, two children and his two dogs.
+Spencer Milo is a medically retired U.S. Army combat Veteran and Purple Heart recipient who served in both OIF and OEF.
+Throughout his career, he has worked in various capacities—all in support of Veterans and the military.
+He is Director of Philanthropy and Strategic Initiatives for Movember.
+Previously, he worked at the Special Forces Charitable Trust as the Chief Operations Officer.
+He also served as Director of Veteran Programs, Communication and Development for the Marcus Institute for Brain Health and as an Area Manager for Hire Heroes USA.
+He is a passionate advocate for Veterans, serving with organizations including the Intrepid Fallen Heroes Fund and The George W. Bush Institute’s Military Service Initiative.
+Spencer holds a bachelor’s degree in communications from the University of Colorado, Colorado Springs, and lives in Castle Rock, Colorado.

 Rick Yount has served in the field of social services for 30 years.
 He has involved animal-assisted therapy in his practice for the past 22 of those years.
 Rick holds a Bachelor of Arts from West Virginia University and a Master of Science in Assistance Dog Education.
 He combined his social work knowledge and experience with his service dog training background to develop a novel intervention to help Service Members with post-traumatic stress disorder (PTSD).
 Rick pioneered the first therapeutic service dog training program at the Palo Alto, California Veterans Hospital in 2008.